 Sheet metal unfolding in FreeCAD.
 It's not bad at all.

 Unfolding in SpaceClaim becomes available once a part is recognized as sheet metal.
 SpaceClaim allows for identifying certain feature types, such as louvers, bridges, hems, etc. Hence it's quite powerful, although I always struggle a bit with the UI workflow (i.e., which buttons to click in what order).

 Sheet metal unfolding in SpaceClaim.

-I am not here to advertise CAD Processor, so let's better talk about the unfolding algorithm in general.
+Now let's talk about the unfolding algorithm in general.
 Although that's seemingly a simple thing, there are many subtle issues to address to implement the algorithm properly.

 First off, like in any other geometric algorithm, there should be a driving idea.
 Without such, any algorithm facing high enough "selection pressure" is doomed at becoming a big ball of mud impossible to maintain.
 The key idea behind sheet metal unfolding is splitting up the CAD model in two sides.
 Once you're armed with AAG, graph theory's formalism starts serving you and shortly pays off.

 Connected components of AAG used in the course of recognition.

 The graph should be splittable into a couple of components representing the upper and the lower sides of sheet metal.
 The graph nodes to exclude for such splitting form up a chain of "thickness faces."
 That idea is clear and simple yet powerful to sustain a lot of realistic cases.

 Unfolding is a two-ingredient thing: